Frequently Asked Questions - EICS Transportation

 How does EICS determine the rates for student transportation fees?

-Payride fees are based on reasonableness of costs to parents, not on actual costs or funding rates incurred as this would make the cost of Payride services prohibitive.
-EICS charges a fee to transport students who are ineligible, students attending a school of choice and non-resident students.
+Pay Ride fees for all riders are based on reasonableness of costs to parents, not on actual costs or funding rates incurred as this would make the cost of Pay Ride services prohibitive.
+EICS charges a fee to transport students who are both eligible and ineligible, students attending a school of choice and non-resident students.

 How do I pay my fees and when are they due?

-Fees are due by June 30th each year, prior to the year for which you require transportation services.
+Fees are due prior to your child accessing transportation services.
 Payment can be made by accessing the student portal via Powerschool.
 Cheques are not an accepted method of payment.

 Is a Payment Plan available?